RynelHub/proxy-filter/README_EN.md

 - The program does **not check** server availability.
 Use external tools for this.

 ### Proxy Usage
-- The program **does not support** system proxies.
-Please disable them before use.
+- The program **supports** working through the system proxy.
+However, unstable/unavailable proxy may negatively affect downloading of subscription files.
+To avoid possible download problems, disable the system proxy before using the program.

 ---